db-d2/BC1023/README.md

 **Readings:**

 * Gerl, Armin, et al. “Let Users Control Their Data – Privacy Policy-Based User Interface Design.”
 Human Interaction and Emerging Technologies, edited by Tareq Ahram et al., Springer International Publishing, 2020, pp. 790–95.
 Springer Link, [https://doi.org/10.1007/978-3-030-25629-6_123](https://doi.org/10.1007/978-3-030-25629-6_123).
-* “Bellabeat Is First Period and Pregnancy Tracking App and Wearable to Implement Private Key Encryption (AES-256) Security Feature to Protect Women’s Data in the Wake of Roe Vs. Wade Overturn.”
-U.S. Newswire, 18 Aug.
-2022.
-ProQuest, [https://www.proquest.com/docview/2703559588/citation/E9661CF1A16F41D8PQ/1](https://www.proquest.com/docview/2703559588/citation/E9661CF1A16F41D8PQ/1).
+* Bellabeat.
+Bellabeat Is First Period and Pregnancy Tracking App and Wearable to Implement Private Key Encryption (AES-256) Security Feature to Protect Women’s Data in the Wake of Roe Vs. Wade Overturn. [https://www.prnewswire.com/news-releases/bellabeat-is-first-period-and-pregnancy-tracking-app-and-wearable-to-implement-private-key-encryption-aes-256-security-feature-to-protect-womens-data-in-the-wake-of-roe-vs-wade-overturn-301608919.html](https://www.prnewswire.com/news-releases/bellabeat-is-first-period-and-pregnancy-tracking-app-and-wearable-to-implement-private-key-encryption-aes-256-security-feature-to-protect-womens-data-in-the-wake-of-roe-vs-wade-overturn-301608919.html).
+Accessed 15 Aug.
+2023.
 * A NEW COMPACT FOR SEXUAL PRIVACY. - Document - Gale OneFile: LegalTrac. [https://go.gale.com/ps/i.do?p=LT&u=columbiau&id=GALE\|A666682274&v=2.1&it=r&sid=summon](https://go.gale.com/ps/i.do?p=LT&u=columbiau&id=GALE\|A666682274&v=2.1&it=r&sid=summon).
 Accessed 6 Aug.
 2023

 **In class discussions**

 * Think back to our discussions around eugenics, dwarfism, and down syndrome.
 If users are in control of their data, does that absolve companies from their duty to secure and protect data?
 Would a user centric focus on data protection put the onus on women when data is misused or leaked?
 Why or why not?
 * If you were to design a framework for data protection, what would it include?
 What would it not include?

+**Learning goals**

+* How can you regain control over your data?
+* What does it look like when users are solely repsonsible for their own data protection?
+* This final day should leave you with the awareness and ability to be a good data steward and advocate for better data privacy and protection.

 **Extra credit**